Go Back

 Runes makes creating and managing new tokens simple and streamlined for developers.
 For the user, this means more developers are willing to build, which means more tokens and more things to get excited about.

-How Runes Protocol Works
+What are Bitcoin Runes?
+How the Runes Protocol Works

 Bitcoin Runes uses a UTXO-based protocol, where each transaction starts by picking up pieces of Bitcoin that haven't been spent yet (like digital change) and uses them to create new transactions.
 Tracing each Bitcoin back to its creation ensures that every coin is unique and hasn't been falsely duplicated, giving you confidence that the Bitcoin you own or accept in a transaction is genuine and truly yours.